mjavadshamsi/starter-hugo-academic/content/home/research.md

 ## Work in Progress

 * Estimating the effect of online food delivery apps on consumers and businesses
+* Sanctioned Performance: An Evaluation of the Effectiveness of Sanctions on Iranian Firms (draft available upon request)
 * Labour Market Dynamics and Political Change in the Europe.\
     with Tim Besley and Torsten Persson
 * Can Environmental Activism Raise Public Awareness?
 Evidence from more than Thousand